Authors should get ORCID ID (https://orcid.org/register) before submitting their manuscripts.

 Tables and Figures should be cited in the text and they should follow the text; see below for details.

-- All references should be cited in the text.
+- All references should be cited in the text, and vice versa.

 - References in languages other than English must be referred to by an English translation (with the original language indicated in parentheses).